monsieurbulb/forksintheroad/Decred_forks_in_the_road.md

 ## With good governance, you can have any _vision_ you want.

-Creative constraints and limited resources demand innovative approaches and out of the box thinking that can drive organic interest and demands a show not tell approach, by conceiving and creating interesting stuff that is uniquely enabled by the Decred stack.
+Creative constraints and limited resources demand innovative approaches and out of the box thinking that can drive organic interest and demands a _show_ not _tell_ approach, by conceiving and creating interesting stuff that is uniquely enabled by the Decred stack.

 The project team created Politeia as a product that could become [machinery of the state](https://youtu.be/UlTtfejRoB8?t=73) - a permissionless governance system that provided a more accountable and transparent mechanism for direct democracy than existing systems.
 There have been continuing discussions about Politeia’s value beyond the core project - with the aim to see established organisations and even governments, adopt the technology.
 However the issue is once again a lack of awareness of the system’s capabilities - including the recently finalised [Request For Proposal (RFP)](https://youtu.be/UlTtfejRoB8?t=73) module.

-Although it has demonstrated its capacity to debate, approve and reject the funding of research projects, content production and marketing, it has not yet been tested as a system to question more nuanced aspects of the project, its community culture and the potential paths forward.
+Although it has demonstrated its capacity to debate, approve and reject the funding of research projects, content production and marketing, it has not yet been tested as a system to question more nuanced aspects of the project.

 By debating messier questions around product positioning, purpose and implementations, the project can dog-food its own organisational technology, testing the capacities of the community and its competing cultures to govern and potentially evolve different visions, without splitting the core project into tribal factions, diluting network valuations and confusing newcomers as was seen with Bitcoin’s various warring communities.